Home Yellow Pages Movies Classifieds Jokes Jobs Free Hosting Free Mail

 India Tourism

-Based at Ramnagar, 250 km northeast of Delhi and 63 km southwest of Nainital, is one of India's premier wildlife reserves.
+It is one of India's premier wildlife reserves.
 The Hailey National park, as it was then called, was established in 1936 following the advice of the hunter-naturalist Jim Corbett.
-Over 50 mammals, 580 birds and 25 reptile species can be found in this park.
+This wildlife park was categorized as a Project Tiger Reserve in the year 1973.
+Over 50 mammals, 580 birds and 25 reptile species can be found in this 520 sq km park.
 The insect life is also intriguing, especially after the monsoons.

-Among popular attractions in this area are the leopards and lesser cats such as the jungle cat and the fishing cat.
-The sloth bear, Himalayan black bear, dhole, jackal, yellow throated marten, Himalayan palm civet, Indian grey mongoose, common otter, porcupine, clacktaped hare are also to be found here.
+Among popular attractions in this area are the leopards, tiger (50 in number) and lesser cats such as the jungle cat and the fishing cat.
+The sloth bear, Himalayan black bear, dhole, jackal, yellow throated marten, Himalayan palm civet, Indian grey mongoose, common otter, porcupine, clacktaped hare, wild dogs, elephants etc are also found here.
 The chital, the spotted deer, para, kakkar, and the barking deer are some of the species of deer which can be seen in this area.

 The park is a haven for bird watchers.
 Most of the birds to be found are migrant and generally arrive in the winter season.
 Some of these are the greylag, barheaded goose, duck, grepe, snipe, sandpiper, gull and wagtail.
-Permanent residents at the park, include, darters, cormorants, egrets, herons, the blacknecked stork and the spurwinged lapwings.
+Permanent residents at the park include pied kingfisher, fishing eagle, darters, cormorants, egrets, herons, the blacknecked stork and the spurwinged lapwings.

 One can find reptiles too.
-They include the gharial, the rare fish eating, long-nosed crocodile, and a few species of turtles and tortoises.
+They include the gharial, the rare fish eating, long-nosed crocodile, marsh crocodile, the long-snouted gharial and a few species of turtles and tortoises.
+The Ramganga River has a large population of carp fishes.
 The Indian python, viper, cobra, krait and king cobra also inhabit the Corbett National Park.

 The park is a treasure trove for wildlife - buffs, photographers and anglers.
 Walking is permitted in some areas, but only when accompanied by a guide.
 It is therefore advantageous to have one's own vehicle.
 Elephant rides too, are available, in the mornings and evenings.